davidmorgan/build/codelab/README.md

 It'll take you through writing a series of builders to show the various things `build_runner` can do.

 TODO(davidmorgan): the instructions are currently for Linux.
 Make Windows-compatible!
+TODO(davidmorgan): code currently uses the analyzer element1 API; release a `build_runner` for the element2 API and update the codelab.

 ## Setup